marsipu/gsoc2021/FINAL_REPORT.md

 #### Adaption of pyqtgraph-browser to BrowserBase and Tests
-Since for the first half of GSoC I have worked with a pyqtgraph-browser-prototype with rudimentary data-loading and -processing, the adaption of this rudimentary structure to the full framework the then refactored BrowserBase provided was another big task.
+Since for the first half of GSoC I have worked with a pyqtgraph-browser-prototype with rudimentary data-loading and -processing, the adaption of this rudimentary structure to the full framework from BrowserBase was another big task.
 Furthermore, the aforementioned abstract methods for testing had to be provided for the pyqtgraph-backend.